2014 Street Hockey Registration is now closed

 What days of the week will we practice and play?

-Practice and games are held Monday through Thursday, in the evening.
+Practice and games are held Tuesdays and Thursdays, in the evening.

 How often will we practice, and how many games do we play?

-Practice frequency is up to the coach, but gym availability generally dictates only one or two practices a week.
-Each team will play two games per week, and once the game schedule begins, practices will no longer be held.
+Practice frequency is up to the coach, but gym availability generally dictates only one practices a week.
+Each team will play one game per week, and once the game schedule begins, practices will no longer be held.

 What equipment do I need to provide and where can I get it?